-Timeline To Using the Manuals
+How To Use the Manuals

 How much information the student gives depends upon his/her interest.
 Some of the questions are straight-forward: "How many types of muscles are there?"
 The student can answer in a simple list, or the student can give a written page about each type of muscle.
 Some questions are intentionally vague.
 It is to see if the student will become interested and fascinated by the topic.
 One such question is "what is the life cycle of the red blood cell?"
-The student can give a simple '120 days life cycle', or the student can go into great detail about how long the red blood cell remains in the bone marrow, the stages it goes through in the marrow and within the blood stream, and how it is broken down when the red blood cell breaks apart, the 'end of it life'.
+The student can give a simple '120 days life cycle', or the student can go into great detail about how long the red blood cell remains in the bone marrow, the stages it goes through in the marrow and within the blood stream, and how it is broken down when the red blood cell breaks apart, the 'end of its life'.

 After the student discusses the week's research, the student does the lab/dissections for that week.
-The Parent can perform the lab with the student, but it is not necessary.
+The parent can perform the lab with the student, but it is not necessary.
 The student needs to make sure to follow directions and to answer all the questions or, for biology, to draw and label as much as he/she can.

 High school is a time to prepare for college, so I encourage the students to learn how to study for quizzes, and for end-of-semester final exams.